 - Your region (continent and/or country)

-- Open a "Run" dialog in Windows.
-This can either be done by typing "run" into Start Search, or by holding the Windows key and pressing "R."
+- This can either be done by typing "run" into Start Search, or by holding the Windows key and pressing "R".

 - Type "dxdiag" (with or without quotes) into the box that comes up.

 - From the DirectX Diagnostic Tool window, wait for the tool to gather the information it needs, then click "Save All Information..." which will ask you to save a text file, named "DxDiag.txt" by default.
-Save this file somewhere where it will be easy to find, then attach it in your response.
+Save this file somewhere that will be easy to find, then attach it in your response.

 B) Your Graphics Settings

-Your graphics settings for the game can be found in the config.ini file, located in C:\Program Files (x86)\Steam\steamapps\common\%GAME_TITLE (default).
 Please create a copy of this file and have it ready to attach it in your response.

 C) Give as many details about your issue as possible